garylavayou/progbook/README.md

 Then, add extra items to your book specification files (`mkdocs.yml`).
 You can save the above result, and then next time compare it with new results to find what changes.

+> You may need to rerun `checksource.py` as above to reconfigure the source.

 ## Usage of mdBook

 ### Install mdBook

+Install and update mdBook and the used plugins:

 ```bash
 ./bin/install-mdbook.sh